Yozh2/NetIntegral/README.md

 * **Nikolai Gaiduchenko** - *MIPT student, 513 group* - [Yozh2](https://github.com/Yozh2)

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-Special thanks to Egor Korepanov for inspiration with alerts.h file
+Special thanks to Egor Korepanov for inspiration with alerts.h file and some other tips.